kiwiorbit/rsiscan-v8/TOUR_GUIDE.md

 2. Click the **Expand icon**.
 3. Move your mouse over the top (price) chart.

-> **SAY:** "For our RSI and Stochastics charts, we have a Full-Screen Mode.
+> **SAY:** "Both our RSI and Stochastics charts have a Full-Screen Mode.
 Here we have a large, two-pane layout with the price chart on top and the indicator below.
 Notice the **synchronized crosshairs**.
 This allows you to precisely correlate a specific price candle with the exact indicator reading at that moment."

 **ACTION 2: The "Wow" Moment - Copy to Clipboard**
-1. Click the **Copy to Clipboard icon** in the toolbar.
+1. In the full-screen view's header, click the **Copy to Clipboard icon**.
 2. Wait for the icon to turn into a checkmark.

 > **SAY:** "Now for one of our most popular features.
 You've done your analysis, you've marked up your chart.
-With one click... *(wait for checkmark)*... the app has just copied a professional, high-resolution image of this entire view to your clipboard, complete with a timestamp.
+With one click... *(wait for checkmark)*... the app has just copied a professional, high-resolution image of this entire view to your clipboard, complete with a professional-looking timestamp.
 You can now instantly paste this into Discord, Twitter, or your trading journal to share your insights."

 ---